bigreddmachine/MoneroPy/README.md

 implements basic Monero cryptography, mnemonic key derivation, and key and address creation.

+Future additions and improvements include developing routines for checking if transaction outputs belong to a Monero address, if outputs have been spent, and creating and signing outputs.
+As this is a being developed under a best-effort model, there is not a set timeline for the completion of these or other tasks.
+If you would like to see progress made in a certain area, feel free to contribute.

+Currently, this package is a pure Python implementation of Monero tools and protocol.
+Future improvements may include using the Monero reference C and C++ libraries for some or all cryptography and other functions.

 ## Installation

 MoneroPy will be added to Python's pip once development has somewhat stabilized.